Clasificación: Kinase Inhibitor

 Ibrutinib is a type of targeted therapy called a kinase inhibitor.
-This means it works by targeting specific receptors present on the cancer cells.
+A kinase is an enzyme that promotes cell growth.
+There are many types of kinases, which control different phases of cell growth.
 This medication interferes with the function of Bruton's tyrosine kinase (BTK), which is found in excess on cancerous B cells.
 By interfering with BTK, ibrutinib interferes with the growth of the cancerous B cells.

 How to take Ibrutinib

 Ibrutinib comes in a capsule form that is typically taken once a day, at approximately the same time, with or without food.
 Swallow the capsule whole with water; do not open, crush or chew them.
 If you miss a dose, take it as soon as you remember that day.
 However, if it is the next day, just take that day's dose at the scheduled time, do not take more than one dose to make up for a missed dose.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, and Seville oranges (often used in marmalade), St. John's Wort, several cardiac medications and many anti-fungal and antibiotic medications.
 Be sure to tell your healthcare provider about all medications and supplements you take.